Fun Spots to Stand Up Paddle Board in Idaho

 Indian Creek has long been a local favorite float but there are several small whitewater chutes and a wave or two that can be surfed when the water is running higher.

-There are several great places in Kuna to put in including the Indian Creek Elementary School at 911 W 4th Street.
+There are several great places in Kuna to put your paddle board in including the Indian Creek Elementary School at 911 W 4th Street.
 The put in is just below a major diversion dam and the first section includes some class 1 whitewater followed by a long class II/III rapid that drops into a narrow canyon.

 At the bottom of the canyon there is a place to eddy out, climb the walls and go for a swim.
 There is basically a public access road designated as Take Out 1 and a second take out a mile further downstream designated as Private Take Out.